UK Batik: A Rich Tradition in British Art and Culture

 Q: How does British Batik compare with other Batik styles?

-A: British batik is distinct from other batik types thanks to its distinctive features and quilting.
+A: British batik is distinct from other batik types thanks to its distinctive features and quilting with quilting rulers.
 Although it resembles Indonesian batik in certain ways, it is more vivid and bright.
 While American batik is more abstract, African batik frequently has a more organic, free-form appearance.
 On the other hand, German batik is more organized and rigorous.

 Q: What is the contemporary use of British Batik in fashion and home décor?